CSEC Physics Syllabus - Effective for examinations from May - June 2015

 2. The potential energy lost by this water when it reaches the stream below the waterfall

-Loss in Gravitational Potential Energy = × g × h
+Loss in Gravitational Potential Energy = m × g × h

 ⸫ Loss in Gravitational Potential Energy = 3.456 MJ